Is It Safe to Travel to South Korea in 2026?

 Traveler Impact

-Remote workers can find reliable internet in urban areas, but should avoid rural regions where connectivity may be intermittent.
+Remote workers can find reliable internet in urban areas, but should avoid rural regions where connectivity may be inconsistent.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for South Korea.